bm98/XPVTraffic/README.md

 ### Quick Guide

-First time use:
+First time use (also applies to updates):
 * Put the library and the GUI file into any folder (best to create a new one)
+* Add VFR script files to the 'vfrScripts' folder
 * Start the GUI (XPTsim.exe)
 * Set the X-Plane 11 Base Path - use the (...) button
-* Create the application database from custom or default data files (CrateDB button), this creates my_awy.dat in the application folder
+* Create the application database from custom or default data files (CrateDB button), this creates my_awy.dat in the application folder (and may take a while - wait for the Done message)
 * __
 * Add the LiveTraffic plugin to X-Plane 11 (according to the authors guidance)
 * Start X-Plane 11
 * Set the LiveTraffic plugin to accept 'RealTraffic' (again use the authors guidance)

 Regular use:
-* Start X-Plane 11
+* Start X-Plane 11 and start a flight at a location
 * Start the GUI (XPTsim.exe)
 * Hit EstablishLink (button should turn green - else see the message below the button)
 * Wait until the plugin reports traffic (about after 90 sec as default)